Approach

 Preqin Global Private Equity Report, 2026

 The mid-market is where the industry's volume lives.
-Yet most AI advisory services are priced and structured for the other 37%.
-This creates a gap.
-Thousands of PE firms know they need AI.
-They cannot afford the only options they have heard of.
+Yet most AI advisory is priced for the other 37%.
+Thousands of PE firms know they need AI but cannot afford the only options they have heard of.
 So they either do nothing or buy a SaaS tool that barely fits their workflow.

 Your Options, Compared